Nwo5-trg/Group-Label-Shenanigans/README.md

 # Group Label Shenanigans
 adds group labels to more objects, some customization options, makes them not rotate, yk, shenanigans

+***you dont get named editor groups support until its mod dev fixes it for mac, if ur a windows dev make a pr or smth idk***

 ## Credits
 - ***farp3*** for the no rotate idea
 - ***sandboxer*** for the *"add group labels to stuff that should really have group labels but dont for some reason"* idea